Skip to main content

 print(f"session_id={service_client.session_id}")

-You’ll append the training and listing steps to this same file in the next two sections, then run the whole thing once at the end.
+You’ll append the training, sampling, and listing steps to this same file in the next three sections, then run the whole thing once at the end.
+Provisioning starts GPU servers in your workspace that keep running after your script exits, so plan to finish with the shut down step below.

 Run a training round trip

 The smallest complete round trip is one forward pass, one backward pass, one optimizer step, and one weight save.
-The block below mirrors the canonical SFT example: it tokenizes a prompt-and-answer pair, masks the prompt positions from the loss, runs the round trip, and saves a named checkpoint.
+The block below mirrors the canonical supervised fine-tuning (SFT) example: it tokenizes a prompt-and-answer pair, masks the prompt positions from the loss, runs the round trip, and saves a named checkpoint.
 Append to train_loops.py:

 def build_sft_datum(tokenizer, prompt, answer):